Growing Herbs Indoors

 The majority of herbs prefer a well-lit, warm, location.
 A sunny spot by a window is best.
 A spot that faces the south or southwest will get the most sun.
 North-facing windows will not work since they are do not receive enough light.
 Six hours of sun per day is the minimum needed for growing herbs indoors.
 If you do not have space where your herbs will receive this much light, you will need to supplement with grow lights.

 In addition, think about what the spot near the window will be like during all seasons.
 As the seasons change, the temperature inside changes too.
 In the summer, pots located right next to the window will get additional heat.
 In the winter, pots in the same location may get drafts since it is always colder next to the window.
 One of the great things about growing in containers is that they can be moved.
 Move them around seasonally if you need to.
-In general, herbs enjoy an indoors temperature around 65-70F.
+In general, herbs enjoy an indoor temperature around 65-70F.
 If you use air conditioning or heating, consider increasing the humidity where your plants are located so they don’t dry out.

 Step Two – Choose Good Soil and Good Pots

 Use a good quality potting mix, not potting soil.
 There is a difference.
-Potting mix is lighter and better for herbs.
+The potting mix is lighter and better for herbs.
 Do not use dirt from outside.
 It is too compact.
 And, if you go dig in your backyard, you’ll be bringing in all those organisms and microbes as well.

 First off, make sure your pots have drainage holes and a saucer underneath!
 The pots must have drainage holes because otherwise water will sit at the bottom and cause the roots of the herb to rot.
 Any clay, plastic or ceramic container will work.
 Ceramic pots hold in water so are good for a drier environment.
 Clay pots drain better and are good for moister environments.